Skip to content

 Guild Club Spotlight Video Series

-If you havent already, consider taking the time to prepare and submit a video (for Instagram, TikTok and Facebook) following our filming brief for us to share on Guild social media platforms.
+If you haven't already, consider taking the time to prepare and submit a video (for Instagram, TikTok and Facebook) following our filming brief for us to share on Guild social media platforms.
 Get this video to us before O-Week so that we can schedule the content.

 Video submission